Ted Dykstra

 Ted Dykstra is a Canadian playwright and actor.

+Early life

 He was born in Chatham-Kent, Ontario in 1961 and grew up in St. Albert, Alberta.

+Career

 He is a founding member of Soulpepper Theatre Company.

-Writing credits include Two Pianos Four Hands, Dorian, and Evangeline.

-Acting performances include Bach in Bach's Fight for Freedom and Ed Broadbent in Mulroney: The Opera, as well as some voice work.
+His writing credits include Two Pianos Four Hands, Dorian, and Evangeline.
+His acting performances include Bach in Bach's Fight for Freedom and Ed Broadbent in Mulroney: The Opera, as well as some voice work.
 Dykstra voices Dad Tiger in Daniel Tiger's Neighborhood and Reg in RoboRoach.

-In 2003, formed an independent record label Actorboy Records with Gary Sinise.

-Formerly married to Melanie Doane with two children, Theo and Rosy.
+In 2003, he formed an independent record label Actorboy Records with Gary Sinise.
+He was formerly married to Melanie Doane with two children, Theo and Rosie.
+He is currently married to Diana Bentley with one child, Henry.

 Coal Mine Theatre

 Dykstra and his wife Diana Bentley are co-directors of Coal Mine Theatre.